|(Metaphor only. No actual ink was used/harmed in the course of editing my novels.)|

 Step #1: Pre-editing

-For me some of the most important editing work happens as I'm writing the novel.
-Before I start my writing day I'll often re-read sections I wrote earlier to see if I can improve them, and make sure the plot arcs are fitting together.
+Some of my most important editing work happens as I'm writing the novel.
+Before I start my writing day I'll often re-read sections I wrote earlier to see if I can improve them and make sure the plot arcs are fitting together.
 I plan ahead so that I know vaguely what's going to happen in a scene before I write it.

 This can be a time-consuming way to write, but the end result is that I don't usually have an overwhelming amount of editing to do by the time I'm done.